Sunrise Over the Dunes

 I figured I wouldn’t make it.
 I reached a flat spot with a great view over the expansive desert behind me and sat down.
 I took a deep breath and closed my eyes for a brief meditation, and soaked in the absolute, ear-ringing silence and the dreamlike moment.

-I was in the magnificent, other-worldly Sahara desert.
+I was in the magnificent, other-worldly Sahara desert (an essential stop on any good Morocco itinerary).
 Pinch me.

 I opened my eyes and saw the pinks and yellows starting to color the sky, and for a brief second, the tallest dunes in my view sparkled as the dawn’s early light reached the peaks.
 I sat perfectly still and watched the light creep slowly down the dunes and wake up the world below me.
 Camp stirred with the others lumbering from their tents.
 Still, I could hear nothing, and savored my quiet view from above.